stackevo/spudreq/draft-trammell-spud-req.md

 ## Tube Start and End Signaling

 SPUD must provide a facility for endpoints to signal that a tube has started, that the start of the tube has been acknowledged and accepted by the remote endpoint(s), and that a tube has ended and its state can be forgotten by the path.
-Given unreliable signaling (see {{reliability-fragmentation-and-duplication}}) both endpoints and devices on the path must be resilient to the loss of any of these signals.
+Given unreliable signaling (see {{reliability-fragmentation-and- duplication}}) both endpoints and devices on the path must be resilient to the loss of any of these signals.
 Specifically, timeouts are still necessary to clean up stale state.
-See {{hard-state-vs-soft-state}} and {{tube-vs-superstrate-association-lifetime}} for more discussion on tube start and end signaling.
+See {{hard-state-vs-soft-state}} and {{tube-vs- superstrate-association-lifetime}} for more discussion on tube start and end signaling.

 ## Extensibility

 SPUD must enable multiple new transport semantics and application/path declarations without requiring updates to SPUD implementations in middleboxes.

 ## Authentication